XerTheSquirrel/xerthesquirrel.github.io/squirreljme.md

 There is a [project board](https://github.com/XerTheSquirrel/SquirrelJME/projects) which details the current state of SquirrelJME and anything which either needs to be done, is in progress, or is completed.

+# Run-time Library

+SquirrelJME requires a run-time library in order to execute Java code.
+This contains everything from the basic `java.lang` classes to user interface libraries such as LCDUI.
+Everything is written from the ground up to ensure that it is fast and uses a small amount of memory, since memory is a very limited resource on embedded systems.

 # Virtual Machines

 SquirrelJME currently consists of multiple virtual machines which are iteratively being written.
 Any experience and knowledge gained from writing a virtual machine is used to write the next one.
 There will however be ending point virtual machines which will just see small improvements since most of the work needed is in the run-time library.